 All courses are taught in English, therefore applicants must be able to speak, read, write and understand English.
 Applicants for whom English is a second language may be required to demonstrate English communication skills by way of the (TOFEL) Test as documentation of their ability to read, write and understand the English Language.

 The Admissions Committee will review all required documents for review.
 The prospective students' ability to meet the requirements above will determine acceptance, conditional acceptance, or denial to Hamilton Tech as defined below:

 Hamilton Tech has an institutional commitment to provide equal educational opportunities for qualified students with disabilities in accordance with state and federal laws and regulations, including the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.

 If a student would like to discuss accommodations, he/she should contact the Dean of Students who will discuss and review the required documentation.

 Students enrolled in the School of Allied Health must provide proof of certain immunizations by completion of second term.
 Required Immunization and TB Testing information are given at enrollment on a form called "Immunization Records."
 If these immunizations are not documented by the end of 2nd term, students may not continue to the 3rd term.
 In addition, a Health Screening may be required by the externship site.

 Professionalism in the workforce begins with professionalism as a student.
-The following workshops may be offered and are intended to develop “soft skills,” which combined with technical skills make graduates a valuable employee.
+The following workshops may be offered and are intended to develop "soft skills," which combined with technical skills make graduates more marketable employees.